jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_ii.rst

         # else:
             return True

   still green.
-I move the first two lines to the bottom then add an else_ clause
+I move the first 2 lines to the bottom then add an else_ clause

   .. code-block:: python